Nut and Seed Sprinkle

 How to make Nut and Seed Sprinkle

-Everyone!
-Once chopped, you’ll need to run a fork through the nut and seed mix, to check that it is breadcrumb-like and there are no large nut pieces remaining in the sprinkle.
+Step 3: Once chopped, you’ll need to run a fork through the nut and seed mix, to check that it is breadcrumb-like and there are no large nut pieces remaining in the sprinkle.
 They could be a choking hazard.
 If there are any large pieces, return those pieces to the blender or food processor and continue blitzing.

 Once I’d introduced Baby LJ to peanuts, tree nuts and sesame with no adverse reactions, it was very simple to keep up his exposure to these allergens.
 I just mixed a tablespoon of this Nut and Seed Sprinkle into his cereal and yoghurt a couple of times a week at breakfast.
-You can incorporate this mix into baby’s diet in different ways: Mix it into smoothies, baby purées or add it to baked goods.

 Storage

 It’s important to store this homemade Nut and Seed Sprinkle in the refrigerator in an airtight container or airtight jar, to prevent the nuts from going rancid.
 In fact, all nuts should really be stored in the refrigerator!
 Keep for up to 3 months.
-It’s also easy to keep this mix in the freezer, if you’re concerned about spoilage.
-It doesn’t harden into a solid mass, and so you can just scoop some out when you need.

 Happy sprinkling 😁